ermlikeyeah/ermlikeyeah.github.io/_posts/2017-09-13-primary-care-dashboard.markdown

 ---
 layout: post
-title: Making a simple dashboard
+title: Making a simple dashboard for our discovery
 date: '2017-09-13 21:00:00'
 ---
 I am currently working on a chlamydia discovery at NHS Digital.
 We’re looking to understand the needs of people who